Agatized Dinosaur Bone

 When an organism is starved of oxygen soon after it has died the normal process of decaying cannot take place therefore it will usually remain in tact for a considerable length of time.
 Being preserved in this way allows the process of petrifaction to take place.
 A perfect example would be an organism which has been covered with ash following a volcanic eruption.
 Volcanic ash is made up of tiny particles of rock, minerals and volcanic glass.

-As well as quartz, agate and iron pyrite other minerals known to replace the cellular structure in agatized dinosaur bone include common opal and calcite.
+As well as quartz, agate and pyrite other minerals known to replace the cellular structure in agatized dinosaur bone include common opal and calcite.
 Used primarily as a lapidary material it tends to be polished as a cabochon when used as a gemstone.
 Whilst some may consider agatized dinosaur bone to be an unusual choice for a gemstone, coprolite which is fossilized dinosaur excrement is even more bizarre.

 Agatized dinosaur bone grades 6 to 7 on Mohs scale of mineral hardness.